drivechain-project/docs/bip1-hashrate-escrow.md

 1. An entry will be removed from D1, unless that block contains an M2 supporting it (this will increment field #2), or the entry has accumulated 4032 M2s.
 Therefore, each entry needs to have 4032 *consecutive* M2s supporting it, else it will be removed from D1 and must start over.
 This requires all miners to agree to "soft fork" the sidechain into existence.
 This makes it easier to curate the list of active sidechains, and prevents destructive interference (see above) among contradictory sidechains.
 2. Once the entry has 4032 M2s, then a miner must make a 0 btc payment to the Critical Address, thus activating the chain.
 This payment becomes the first "critical (TxID, index) pair" (or "CTIP").
 3. It is possible to "overwrite" a D1 slot -- this destroys the sidechain that is there, and replaces it with a new one.
-In this case, the quantity of M2s needed is not 4032, but it is instead the length of two 'voting cycles', which is defined as the "Waiting Period" plus the "Voting Period".
-This does not change the security assumptions, because we already assume that users have access to "magically true" bandwidth at a rate of 1 bit per voting cycle.
+This is defined as requiring 6 months (26298 blocks) of M2s, instead of 4 weeks (4032).
+This possibility does not change the security assumptions, because we already assume that users have access to "magically true" bandwidth at a rate of 1 bit per ACK-cycle.
 (This is why the voting cycles should be large, 1 month Waiting, 2+ months Voting).